wizkidweb/PHP-Mustache-MVC-Framework/README.md

 Database and basic site configuration is in **app/config.class.php**

-Right now it's extremely basic, with no user account features or other general web-application features, but I will be adding them in due time.
+Right now it's extremely basic, with no user account features or other advanced web-application features, but I will be adding them in due time.
 Eventually, I will also make a Wiki so a full documentation can be made.

 ## Setting Up
 The *PM* Framework requires [Composer](https://getcomposer.org/) to run.
 Once Composer is installed in your PHP environment, navigate to the *PMMVC-Framework* directory and enter `composer install` into the command line of your choice.
 Once the packages are installed, you're ready to start using the *PM* Framework!